Following the last updates from the Government of Ontario we are OPEN TO THE PUBLIC and ALLOWED to ACCEPT NEW PATIENTS

 There are other types of fillings, as well – gold castings, ceramics, and glass ionomers, specifically.
 However, these are all quite rare and your dentist will likely not suggest you use any of these for a standard filling.
 Gold and ceramic are much more expensive and glass ionomers are used primarily in young children who haven’t yet gotten their adult teeth.

 If you have dental insurance, you’re in luck.
 Most fillings should be covered at least partially by your plan since they’re a fairly standard part of dental work, which means your out of pocket costs should be less.
-Of course, you’ll also have to factor in your deductible, co-pays, and monthly payments to decide if using insurance will really be cheaper in the long run, but this will vary plan to plan.
+Of course, you’ll also have to factor in your deductible, co-pays, and monthly payments to decide if using insurance will really be cheaper in the long run, but this will vary from plan to plan.
 Here, I’ve compiled some average costs just to help you get an idea of the price you’ll likely be looking at, both with and without insurance.

 • Amalgam Fillings With Insurance – $50 to $100.